 We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we conduct late stage clinical trials for our extended-delivery drug delivery product candidates, in particular DEXTENZA and OTX-TP, and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical results.
 We also expect to devote significant financial resources to conducting research and development and potentially seeking regulatory approval for our other product candidates.
-In addition, we plan to devote substantial financial resources to our commercialization efforts, including product manufacturing, sales, marketing and distribution for any of our product candidates, including DEXTENZA, for which we may obtain marketing approval.
+In addition, we may devote substantial financial resources to our commercialization efforts, including product manufacturing, sales, marketing and distribution for any of our product candidates including DEXTENZA, for which we may obtain marketing approval in the future.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-As of September 30, 2016, we had cash and cash equivalents and marketable securities of \$75.7 million.
-Based on our current plans and forecasted expenses, we believe that our existing cash and cash equivalents and marketable securities will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements into the fourth quarter of 2017.
+As of September 30, 2017, we had cash and cash equivalents of \$51.2 million and outstanding debt of \$18.0 million.
+Based on our current plans and forecasted expenses, we believe that our existing cash and cash equivalents, along with the net proceeds from this offering, and assuming receipt of a \$10 million payment from Regeneron upon exercise of its option under our Collaboration Agreement, neither of which are assured of occurring, will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements into the second quarter of 2019.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: